xbeat/Machine-Learning/README.md

 Introduction to Mini-batching with In-Memory Datasets

 Mini-batching is a technique used in machine learning to process subsets of data during training.
 It allows for efficient computation and improved generalization.
 This presentation will cover the implementation of mini-batching using Python for in-memory datasets.

+## The Unreasonable Effectiveness of Data and Scaling Laws in Python

+The Power of Data and Scaling Laws

+In the world of machine learning and artificial intelligence, data has proven to be an incredibly powerful resource.
+This presentation explores the concept of "The Unreasonable Effectiveness of Data" and the related scaling laws that govern the performance of machine learning models as they grow in size and complexity.

 ## Visualizing Skewness in Probability Distributions with Python